voltrue2/gracenode/README.md

 ***

-### How to Write Your Custom Module for GraceNode
+### How to Write Your Custom Module for gracenode

-GraceNode allows you to add your own modules and use them like built-in modules.
+gracenode allows you to add your own modules and use them like built-in modules.

 The configuration objects are read from configuration JSON file(s).
 The name for the module configurations MUST match the name of the module.
 ```